Skip to content

 Basically, resource forecasting lets teams see who’s working on what and whether they have enough bandwidth to handle it all.
 Project managers use these insights to make sure work is spread out fairly.
 After all, when just a few team members end up doing most of the heavy lifting, they’re bound to burn out—and both their morale and work quality will take a hit.

-Resource forecasting is just one piece of the story
+Resource forecasting is one piece of a bigger picture

 Benefits of resource forecasting